chyroshan066/docs/ReduxToolkit/retrieving-data-from-store.md

 "use client";
 ```

-We assign a variable to the "useSelector" hook by calling it which accepts function that returns the initial state or the nested key-value pair of inside that state.
+We assign a variable to the "useSelector" hook by calling it which accepts function that returns the initial state or the nested key-value pair inside that state.

 ```
 const employeeData = useSelector((data) => data.employee.employees);